-If like a grumpy teenager, you’re asking whether you really have to be sociable, the answer is a resounding yes!
+Like a grumpy teenager, you’re asking whether you really have to be sociable? the answer is a resounding yes!
 Digital trends continue to centre on social media as social media marketing continues to grow, albeit with some differences.
 For one, results from organic social traffic are increasingly difficult to achieve.
 The reason for this is that social networks want companies to invest in paid advertising and are making it harder and harder for organic social media to work for them.
 To this end, the quality of advertising content has to be spot on to ensure that it maximises the number of clicks it receives.

 Instant messaging which has enjoyed phenomenal growth in the past year, is now a new potential source of social media marketing.
 Facebook has devised an approach in which a click on an advertisement in the newsfeed will open up an instant message conversation with the advertiser within Facebook Messenger.

 However, despite these changes, your effort on social media needs to remain consistent.
 Like that grumpy teenager, hiding in your room won’t get you the results your looking for when you need something from your audience.
 As always, be active, engaging and fun on social media for best results.

 The Effector Guide to Kickstart Your Social Media

 Struggling to get started with a consistent and effective strategy online?
 Use this guide to develop an understanding of how to make social media and other digital tools work for you and your business.

 If you have been working hard at growing your presence on social media, the next thing on your radar ought to be integrating your social media into your wider marketing plan.
 This digital trend means that wherever people interact with you and your business online, they should be able to be connected socially.
 One of the most obvious examples of this is to include social sharing buttons on your content, wherever it may be.
 This allows anyone to share it if they feel the urge to.